-The Energy Transition conference, co-organised with Bristol Energy Network, will take place on Saturday 18 June at Engineer's House in Bristol and it will be our first in-person event since 2020.
-It is FREE to attend but places are limited so book your place now.
+The Energy Transition conference, co-organised with Bristol Energy Network, will take place on Saturday 18 June at Engineer's House in Bristol and it will be our first in-person event since 2019.
+The conference is now fully booked.
+If you would like to join the waiting list you will be notified if any tickets become available.

 10:00 Morning plenary speakers